Random minibatch subgradient algorithms for convex problems with functional constraints: Parallel random minibatch subgradient algorithm

 We observe that the convergence estimate for the feasibility violation depends explicitly on the minibatch size $N$ via the key parameter $L_N$.
 For the optimal stepsize $\beta = 1/L_N$ we get $q_N = 1/c M_g^2 L_N$ and $b_N^p = 1/ (c M_g^2 L_N -1)$.
 Hence, $b_N^p$ is large provided that $L_N \ll 1$ (small).
 Note that if $L_N=1$, then $b_N^p$ does not depend on $N$ and hence complexity does not improve with minibatch size $N$.
 However, as long as $L_N <1$ (and it can be also the case that $L_N \sim 0$), then $b_N^p$ becomes large, which shows that minibatching improves complexity. \textit{To the best of our knowledge, this is the first time that a subgradient method with random minibatch feasibility updates is shown to be better than its non-minibatch variant.
 We have identified $L_N$ as the key quantity determining whether minibatching helps ($L_N < 1$) or not ($L_N = 1$), and how much (the smaller $L_N$, the more it helps)}.
 Note also that the suboptimality estimate contains a term which does not depend on the minibatch size $N$ as it happens for feasibility violation estimate.
 This is natural, since the minibatch feasibility steps have no effect on the minimization step of the objective function.

 \begin{remark} Note that the convergence rates ${\cal O} \left( \frac{1}{t} \right)$ for feasibility and suboptimality are known to be optimal for the stochastic subgradient method for solving the optimization problem \eqref{eq-problem} under Assumption \ref{asum-base}, see \cite{NemYud:83,Nes:04}.
 Moreover, the iterative process \eqref{eq-method} does not require knowledge of the subgradient norm bounds $M_f$ and $M_g$ from Assumption \ref{asum-base}, nor the constant $c$ from Assumption~\ref{asum-regularmod}.
 These values are only affecting the constants in the convergence rates, they are not needed for the stepsize selection.
-The stepsize $\a_k$ requires only knowledge of some estimate of the restricted strong convexity constant~$\mu$.
+The stepsize $\a_k$ requires only knowledge of some estimate of the strong convexity constant~$\mu$.
 Moreover, since $L_N \leq 1$, we can use e.g., stepsize $\b \in (0, \; 2) \subseteq (0, \; 2/L_N)$.
 Of course, a larger stepsize $\beta$ leads to a faster convergence.
-Hence, if $L_N < 1$ and it can be computed, then we should choose an extrapolated steplength $\beta = (2 -\delta)/L_N$ for some $\delta \in (0, 1)$ small.
-When $L_N$ cannot be computed explicitly, we propose to approximate it online with $L_N^k$, and use at each iteration an adaptive extrapolated stepsize $\beta_k$ of the form:
+Hence, if $L_N < 1$ and it can be computed, then we should choose an extrapolated steplength $\beta = (2 -\delta)/L_N$ for some $\delta \in (0, 2)$ small.
+When $L_N$ cannot be computed explicitly, we propose to approximate it online with $L_N^k$, and use at each iteration an adaptive extrapolated stepsize $\beta_k$ of the form $\beta_k = (2-\delta)/L_N^k$ for some $\delta \in (0, \; 2)$ (see also the discussion from Section \ref{sec:extensions}, equation \eqref{eq:betak}). \end{remark}

-for some $\delta \in (0, \; 1)$ sufficiently small.
-The convergence rate of algorithm \eqref{eq-method} for this adaptive choice of the stepsize $\beta_k$ will be analyzed in our future work. \end{remark}